About your Reps

 Contact Your Rep

-If you are unsure who your Course Rep is, please contact us by email or visit the Representation Development Office on B Floor, Portland Building, University Park.
+If you are unsure who your Course Rep is, please contact us by email or visit the Representation Development Office in C48, Portland Building, University Park (above the stairs from Portland Coffee Co.).